zayman2045/funder/README.md

 ## Overview

 Funder leverages the power of blockchain technology to provide a secure, high-performance, and cost effective transaction platform.
 It is built on the Solana devnet blockchain, utilizing Typescript and Next.js for the frontend and Rust for the on-chain code.
-Once a user connects their Phantom wallet, the Funder UI provides access to a wallet dashboard and various on-chain programs:
+Once a user connects their Phantom wallet, the Funder UI provides access to a wallet dashboard and various interactive programs:

 * Send SOL
     * A transaction interface that allows users to view their SOL balance and specify the amount to transfer to a chosen public key.